GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 unicast, and failing to utilize the multicast transport capabilities of the network in {{figrxisp}}.

-For this reason, it's RECOMMENDED that AMT gateways by default perform service discovery using DNS Service Discovery (DNS-SD) {{RFC6763}} for _amt._udp.\<domain\> (with \<domain\> chosen as described in Section 11 of
-{{RFC6763}}) and use the AMT relays discovered that way in preference to AMT relays discoverable via the mechanism defined in this document (DRIAD).

-It's also RECOMMENDED that when the well-known anycast IP addresses defined in Section 7 of {{RFC7450}} are suitable for discovering an AMT relay that can forward traffic from the source, that a DNS record with the AMTRELAY RRType be published for those IP addresses along with any other appropriate AMTRELAY RRs to indicate the best relative precedences for receiving the source traffic.

-Accordingly, AMT gateways SHOULD by default discover the most-preferred relay first by DNS-SD, then by DRIAD as described in this document (in precedence order, as described in {{rrdef-precedence}}), then with the anycast addresses defined in Section 7 of {{RFC7450}} (namely: 192.52.193.1 and 2001:3::1) if those IPs weren't listed in the AMTRELAY RRs.
-This default behavior MAY be overridden by administrative configuration where other behavior is more appropriate for the gateway within its network.

-The discovery and connection process for multiple relays MAY operate in parallel, but when forwarding multicast group membership reports with new joins from an AMT gateway, membership reports SHOULD be forwarded to the most-preferred relays first, falling back to less preferred relays only after failing to receive traffic for an appropriate timeout, and only after reporting a leave to any more- preferred connected relays that have failed to subscribe to the traffic.

-It is RECOMMENDED that the default timeout for receiving traffic be no less than 3 seconds, but the value MAY be overridden by administrative configuration, where known groups or channels need a different timeout for successful application performance.

 ##Example Sending Networks {#extx}

 ###Sender-controlled Relays